 Happy New Year to all of our students, friends, alumni, and families!

-We hope 2014 brings you everything you need and more.
+We hope this year brings you everything you need and more.
 Below are some useful idioms to use when making your plans for the new year.

 No pain, no gain: Waking up each morning to do my English homework is not easy, but no pain no gain!
 I really need English for my job.
 (To achieve a goal it is necessary to work hard.)